How to Read a Hospital Monitor and Interpret Key Parameters

 Normal vs. Abnormal

 You can compare normal and abnormal ECG waveforms by checking certain features.
-The table below shows what to look for:
+The table below shows what to look for

 Feature Normal ECG Characteristics Abnormal ECG Characteristics